ArnolFokam/NER-Annotations-Density-vs-Pre-trained-Models/docs/ijcnlp_aacl_2023/rebuttal.md

 - The corruption strategies should be extended to include more annotation errors.

 ```
 Experiment Results:	      3
 Overall Recommendation:	  3.5
 Reviewer Confidence:	  3
 Ethical Concerns:	      No

 ```

 # Response

-We appreciate the reviewer's concerns about the novelty of the paper's findings.
-The study introduces a method to assess the trade-off between data quality and quantity through systematic analysis, including various implemented corruption strategies.
-We acknowledge the study's limitations in terms of the selected tasks (NER) and the design of corruption strategies.
-We will ensure to underscore these limitations in the final version of the paper and suggest the expansion of the study in future work.
+We value the reviewer's concerns regarding the novelty of the paper's findings.
+The primary objective of the study was to present a fresh approach for systematically evaluating the trade-off between data quality and quantity, involving diverse implemented corruption strategies.
+We recognize the study's limitations concerning task selection (NER) and the design of corruption strategies.
+We will make it a point to highlight these limitations in the final paper and propose potential avenues for expanding the study in future research.